coconauts/coconauts.github.io/source/_posts/2017-08-29-bank-holiday-hackday-algorithmic-trading.markdown

 have surged and become stablished, most notably perhaps [Coinbase](https://www.coinbase.com/) and [Kraken](https://www.kraken.com/).

-And the best news: these exchanges offer a public API, that you can use in your algorithms for automatic trading.
+And the best news - these exchanges offer a public API, that you can use in your algorithms for automatic trading.
 Sweet!

 ### Simulate first